pmcharrison/voicer/README.md

 ## Example usage

 `voice` is the main function to use.
-We pass `voice` vectors of chords as created by the `hutils` package.
-Important chord representations from the `hutils` package are:
+We pass `voice` vectors of chords as created by the `hrep` package.
+Important chord representations from the `hrep` package are:

   - `pc_set()` - create a pitch-class set (unordered pitch classes from 0 to 11)